JayAggarwalMathamatics/JayAggarwalMathamatics/README.md

 Hi!
 I am Jay Aggarwal, an aspiring scholar!
-I can code a bit of Scratch, HTML, Python, and JavaScript!
+I can code a bit of Scratch, HTML, Python(learning Pygame), and JavaScript!